marchel99/marchel99/README.md

-# 🔵  About Me:
-👨‍💻 Pursuing my master's degree in Electronics and Telecommunication<br>
-🖨️ 3D Printing enthustiast and currently working in the industry<br>
-🌱 Currently learning C/C++
+# Hello, World! 🚀

+I'm Kuba, a motivated master's student in Electronics and Telecommunication at Lodz University of Technology.
+Concurrently, I'm an active professional in the 3D printing industry, applying my skills to craft detailed projects.
+I am adept in C/C++ and continuously find myself drawn towards the blend of electronics, programming, and 3D modeling in creating unique and compelling projects.
 ------------------
-I am a senior-year student at Lodz University of Technology, deeply interested in 3D modeling, electronics, and embedded systems.
-My skillset includes programming languages like C/C++, and I am passionate about exploring both hardware and software technologies to develop creative projects.
+# Expertise & Interests 🛠️🎓

+👨‍💻 Embedded Software Development: I have a strong foundation in C/C++, with a particular interest in embedded systems.
+The ability to write efficient code and integrate it with hardware components is a fascinating aspect of my work, providing both a challenge and a creative outlet.

-My GitHub profile features a range of projects that involve microcontrollers like Arduino, Raspberry Pi, ESP32, and STM32.
-These projects showcase my dedication to blending hardware and software components to create innovative solutions in the realm of electronics and telecommunication.
+🎓 Electronic Engineering: During my studies as an Electronic Engineer, I have worked on numerous projects involving low-level programming languages and an array of microcontrollers like Arduino, Raspberry Pi, ESP32, and STM32.
+These experiences have significantly honed my skills in electronics and embedded system design.

+📟 Hardware Development: I have substantial skills in developing and troubleshooting electronic hardware.
+This includes designing intricate circuits, power management systems for optimum efficiency, and implementing filters for signal integrity and noise reduction.
+My comprehensive understanding of electronic components ensures robust and reliable hardware for my projects.

-I believe that my 3D modeling abilities can excel in designing custom enclosures, cases, and structures for electronic projects.
-The fusion of 3D modeling, electronics, and programming offers immense possibilities for innovation, and I am eager to delve deeper into this domain.
+🛠️ 3D Modeling & Printing: My professional experience in the 3D printing industry has refined my skills in designing custom enclosures, cases, and structures for electronic projects.
+Combining 3D modeling with electronics allows me to create tangible and functional designs.

-Please feel free to browse my GitHub profile and contact me for collaborations or project suggestions.
-I am always thrilled to take on new and demanding projects that challenge the limits of electronics and programming

 ------------------
 # 💻 Tech Stack: